Authentication¶

 Note

-is reserverd keyword in Postgres.
+user is reserverd keyword in Postgres.
 Pass db_table to Auth to override db table.

 Marking areas of the site as login required¶